Wednesday, June 10, 2026

 My list is at the bottom of this post

-If you haven’t read the previous post click here on this image, it will only take you 2 min to read.
+If you haven’t read the previous post, click here on this image, it will only take you 2 min to read.

-Defining the critical elements for overhead striking?
+Defining the critical elements for overhead striking

 What are the elements that you would argue strongly should be present and therefore must be coached (introduced) at some stage in a player’s development?

-Plus they must be easy for players to understand / copy, easy for coaches to demonstrate/encourage, and they must enhance all overhead hitting actions.
+Plus, they must be easy for players to understand / copy, easy for coaches to demonstrate/encourage, and they must enhance all overhead hitting actions.

-My guess is that your list will be more than 5, or even less.
-Start writing now and see what you create or read my list and consider what images pop into your mind.
+Start writing now and see what you create, or read my list and consider what images pop into your mind.

 However, there certainly are a small number of common elements that apply to all.
 Why not establish key themes early in the OH development and save yourself time, speed up player development, and reduce the number of instructions you give?